-AP source: Arizona parts ways with Miller amid investigation
+Arizona parts ways with Sean Miller amid NCAA investigation

 Miller became the third Wildcats coach to reach 300 wins with the program and went 302-109 in 12 seasons.
 Arizona reached the Elite Eight three times, won five Pac-12 regular-season titles and three Pac-12 Tournament titles under Miller.

 But Arizona failed to reach the Final Four under Miller and had not won an NCAA Tournament game since reaching the Sweet 16 in 2017.
-Miller was entering the final year of his contract.
+The school said it will honor the final year of Miller’s contract.

+“After conferring with Dave Heeke since the season’s end, it has become clear that our men’s basketball program – and our University – needs to write a new chapter in our history, and that begins with a change of leadership,” university President Robert C. Robbins said.
+“Arizona Basketball means so much to so many and, as stewards of the program, we must always act in the best interests of the university.
+I believe our future is bright, and I look forward to welcoming a new head coach to the Wildcat family.”

 Miller routinely pulled in some of the nation’s top recruiting classes after being lured from Xavier in 2009, but his recruiting methods came under scrutiny when assistant coach Emanuel Richardson was among 10 people arrested as part of a federal corruption investigation into college basketball.